 The DICJ and the RCC have been pursuing: 1) the civil and criminal liabilities against executives who had set the stage for the failure of financial institutions, and 2) criminal liabilities against debtors who interfered recovery of claims, malicious debtors who concealed assets, etc.

 Also, during the same period, the DICJ has brought criminal charges against 767 persons in 377 cases for illegal actions such as auction interference, obstruction of law enforcement and breach of trust.

-The Liability Investigation Committee, chaired by the Governor of the DICJ with four external experts serving as special advisors, was established within the DICJ in February 1998 with the purpose of clarifying the civil and criminal liability of executives of failed financial institutions, former Jusen companies, and debtors, and properly implementing compensation claims, criminal accusations, and other requisite measures.
+The Liability Investigation Committee, chaired by the Governor of the DICJ, was established within the DICJ in February 1998 with the purpose of clarifying the civil and criminal liability of executives of failed financial institutions, former Jusen companies, and debtors, and properly implementing compensation claims, criminal accusations, and other requisite measures.
 Currently, three external experts are appointed as special advisers.

 Thus far, the Liability Investigation Committee has met on 109 occasions to discuss a basic policy for the pursuit of liability as well as propriety of compensation claims and criminal accusations for each case.
 And based on the results of the discussions, the DICJ and/or the RCC filed actions for compensation claims and criminal accusations, which have been producing good results.